kvsaivineeth/Soccer-Playing-Quadruped-Agent/README.md

 **NOTE:** Replace the ```dm2gym``` folder in the ```anaconda3/lib/python3.7/site-packages``` with the provided ```dm2gym``` folder (this contains a package fix)

-3. Next, Install the baselines package which will be used with ```a2c-ppo-acktr``` package If there is any error during installation, install tensorflow, tensorflow-gpu
+3. *Next, Install the baselines package which will be used with `a2c-ppo-acktr` package.
+If you face any error during installation, install `tensorflow`, `tensorflow-gpu`*

 ```bash
 theretrovenger@asus_rog$~: cd .